BGP Introduction (I)

 How does BGP work?

 Any two BGP-speaking routers that form a TCP connection to exchange BGP routing information are "peers" or "neighbours".
 BGP peers initially exchange the full BGP routing tables.
 After this, the peers send incremental updates.
-BGP peers also use keepalive messages which ensures that the connection between the BGP peers is alive.
-Notification packets go out in response to errors or special conditions. (we will cover this in more detail in the next part)
+BGP peers also use keepalive messages, which ensure that the connection between the BGP peers is alive.
+Notification packets go out in response to errors or special conditions.
+(We will cover this in more detail in the next part)

 BGP in a Nutshell